 Consider your investment goals

-- Are you looking for shares to provide capital growth or to generate income?
+- Are you looking for stocks to provide capital growth or to generate income?
 Smaller companies tend to focus more on growth and therefore reinvest profits into their business, while larger companies tend to pay dividends to their shareholders.

 Don’t forget about dividends